scbarrett/mdcf-adventium/pcashutoff-doc/src/site/sphinx/app/overview.rst

 Overview of the PCA Shutoff App
 ###############################
-The system as configured by the *PCA Shuttoff Application* is hosted on the
+The integrated system as specified by the *PCA Shuttoff Application* is hosted on the |MDCF| medical application platform (**MAP**).
+The **app** and its medical devices interact through the transparent middleware of the platform in order to run, monitor, and in extreme cases, shut down a PCA pump being used by a patient for pain relief.

-|MDCF| medical application platform (**MAP**).
-The **app** and its medical
+..
+System diagram
-devices interact through the transparent middleware of the platform in order to run, monitor, and in extreme cases, shut down a PCA pump being used by a patient for pain relief.
+..
+Why relevant, why this example?

 PCA Usage and Shutoff
 *********************